 - Check the oil level only while the engine is stopped and the tractor is level.
 Clean the area around the oil level dipstick to prevent debris from entering the crankcase.
-See Figure 51. - If recently operated, allow the engine to cool and the oil to drain back into the oil pan. - To check the oil level, withdraw the dipstick and wipe it clean.
+See Figure 50. - If recently operated, allow the engine to cool and the oil to drain back into the oil pan. - To check the oil level, release the dipstick handle from the retaining clip, then withdraw the dipstick and wipe it clean.
 Reinsert the dipstick all the way into the tube before withdrawing it for a true reading.

 - Always keep the oil level between the full and the add marks on the dipstick.
-See Figure 52. - Reinsert the dipstick into the dipstick tube and push firmly into the tube.
+See Figure 50. - Reinsert the dipstick into the dipstick tube and push firmly into the tube.
+Clip the dipstick handle into the retaining clip.